doctorfree/nvim-lazyman/markdown/lazyman.1.md

 `-y` : indicates do not prompt, answer 'yes' to any prompt

 `-z` : indicates do not run nvim after initialization

+`-Z` : indicates do not install Homebrew, Neovim, or any other tools during initialization

 `-u` : displays this usage message and exits